 Tenerife and La Palma, Canary Islands

 Imagine being able to see the stars in all their glory the way our ancestors did before the Industrial Revolution?
-There are few places left on Earth, and certainly in Europe, which offer the opportunity to view our Milky Way, the wider cosmos, and deep space objects in their true magnificence as the Canary Islands.
+There are few places left on Earth, and certainly in Europe, which offer the opportunity to view our Milky Way, the wider cosmos, and deep space objects in their true magnificence, than the Canary Islands.
 And none more so than Tenerife and La Palma.
-Read our blog A stellar time in the Canary Islands an astrophotography tour of tenerife and la palma for more details.
+Read our blog A stellar time in the Canary Islands an astrophotography tour of Tenerife and La Palma for more details.
+Also see our short promotional video on the night skies of Tenerife and La Palma: Windows Onto The Universe: Astrophotography on Tenerife and La Palma

 These sub-tropical volcanic islands lie close to the Equator which provides a perfect view of the skies over the entire Northern Hemisphere and part of the Southern Hemisphere.
-They also languish in the path of the northeast trade winds which provide fairly stable weather conditions and conjure pillow-soft layers of thin cloud that envelop the lower slopes of the islands, but leave the tops clear above the clouds.
-The islands are one of the best places for stargazing and give an astronomic opportunity to view the night sky.
+They also languish in the path of the northeast trade winds which provide fairly stable weather conditions and conjure pillow-soft layers of thin cloud that envelop the lower slopes of the islands, but leave the tops clear above the clouds, perfect for stargazing and astrophotography!

 The quality of Tenerife’s night skies has earned it the Starlight Tourism Certification.
 Mount Teide (the island's main volcano and Spain's highest peak) is the first UNESCO World Heritage Site certified as a Starlight Tourist Destination.